RAPSEM: Identifying Latent Mediators Without Sequential Ignorability via a Rank-Preserving Structural Equation Model: Model Formulation

 \subsection{Measurement Model}

-We consider a measurement model involving three types of latent variables: a mediator $\eta_m$ measured by a vector of observed indicators $\mathbf{m}$, a set of $K$ latent covariates $\boldsymbol{\eta}_x$ measured by indicators $\mathbf{x}$, and an outcome variable $\eta_y$ measured by indicators $\mathbf{y}$.
+We consider a measurement model involving three types of latent variables: a mediator $\eta_m$ measured by a vector of observed indicators $\mathbf{m}$\footnote{While multiple latent mediators may be incorporated, such an extension would necessitate a modification of the underlying causal estimands.}, a set of $K$ latent covariates $\boldsymbol{\eta}_x$ measured by indicators $\mathbf{x}$, and an outcome variable $\eta_y$ measured by indicators $\mathbf{y}$.
 For subject $i$, the $p \times 1$ vector of all observed indicators is given by

 and the corresponding $k \times 1$ vector of latent variables is